godotengine/godot-docs/tutorials/export/changing_application_icon_for_windows.rst

 Changing the file icon
 ----------------------

-For Godot 3.5 beta 3+ and Godot 4 alpha 5+ you can change file icon with no external tools, just running two GDScript files from console.
-Files and detailed description can be found here:
+In Godot 3.5 and Godot 4.0, you can change the file icon without external tools using `godoticon <https://github.com/pkowal1982/godoticon>`__.

-`Windows icon replacement scripts <https://github.com/pkowal1982/godoticon>`__

-Changing icon this way should work for executables containing embedded PCK.
+Changing the file icon this way should work for executables containing an embedded PCK.

 .. warning::